Đuro Đaković (company): Group structure and operations

-ĐĐ Specijalna vozila manufacturers armoured vehicles, including the M-84D tank, and the AMV 8x8 (under contract from Patria, Finland.), as well as mine clearing vehicles.
+ĐĐ Specijalna vozila manufacturers armoured vehicles, including the M-84D tank, and the Patria AMV 8x8 (under contract from Patria, Finland.), as well as mine clearing vehicles.
 The companies other main activity is manufacture of rail freight wagons; as of 2012 the product range includes side tipping, bottom discharge, covered including curtain wall and sliding door, ISO container carrying, and tank wagons for bulk powders.